risporce/Supercell-jailbreak/README.md

 At this moment, i don't have enough information about the jailbreak detection to make a working deb tweak to patch the jailbreak detection

 #### Is there a chance of getting banned from this? ####
-While i have never been banned from using modded ipa which i do for 2 years already, other popular mods on android got massive player ban so i can only say USE THIS AT YOUR OWN RISK, i am not responsible if your account is getting banned.
+While i have never been banned from using modded IPA which i do for 2 years already, other popular mods on android got massive player ban so i can only say USE THIS AT YOUR OWN RISK, i am not responsible if your account is getting banned.
 But hey, if you arrived here, it's because you couldn't play anyway right ;)

+#### Why are in app purchases blocked ? ####
+Any repackaged IPA and the same applies for Android with repackaged APKs, they has not been officially installed from the store and in app purchases are disabled.
+Hopefully with Supercell there is a workaround and it's to use their store here [https://store.supercell.com/](https://store.supercell.com/) to make purchases to your account (and it have a better value than the real game purchase)

 ### Enjoy being able to play again supercell games! ###
 This content is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it.
 For more information see: [Supercell's Fan Content Policy](https://supercell.com/en/fan-content-policy/) and also [Supercell's Term of Service](https://supercell.com/en/terms-of-service/)